lilyrose1013/Systems_Lab/index.md

 title: Home
 layout: base.njk
 ---
-# Welcome to my blog!
+# MEow Meow GRAND CENTRAl!

 This page is using a general layout.